 - i.
-Work submitted by students for summative assessment shall be tested for similarity using text comparison software such as Turnitin. - ii.
-Students' work that obtains a similarity score of the recommended programme limit, as specified in the programme handbook, will fail and students may be afforded the opportunity to rectify the particular submission. - iii.
+Need to add ref to meeting the set deadline (\note) as precursor to 5.5 - ii.
+Work submitted by students for summative assessment shall be tested for similarity using text comparison software such as Turnitin. - iii.
+Students' work that obtains a similarity score of the recommended programme limit, as specified in the programme handbook, will fail and students may be afforded the opportunity to rectify the particular submission. - iv.
 Repeat offences may result in disciplinary action against those involved.

-See Section 12 of this policy document and Assessment Services Guidelines and Procedures (2021) for more information on Academic Misconduct.
+See Section 12 of this policy document and Assessment Services Guidelines and Procedures (2023) for more information on Academic Misconduct.